Climates (film): Technique

 The film features long takes of head shots, and poetic landscapes.
 The dialogue has long silences during which casual sounds are highlighted, such as the sound of a woman drawing on a cigarette.

 Reception

 Climates has received positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 73%, based on 66 reviews, with an average rating of 6.9/10.
-The site's critical consensus reads, "Aesthetically sound and solidly acted, but will nonetheless ring hollow for some viewers."
-On Metacritic, the film has a score of 72 out of 100, based on 25 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the a score of 72 out of 100, based on 25 critics, indicating "generally favorable" reviews.

 The film was nominated for the Golden Palm at the 2006 Cannes Film Festival, and won the FIPRESCI Award there.
 Critic Michael Phillips named Climates the best film of 2006 and, later, the third greatest movie of the decade.